German submarine U-505: Final journey

-The US Navy kept U-505 at the US Naval Operating Base in Bermuda, and Navy intelligence officers and engineers studied it intensively.
+The US Navy kept U-505 at the US Naval Operating Base in Bermuda, and Navy intelligence officers and engineers studied her intensively.
 To maintain the illusion that she had been sunk rather than captured, she was painted to look like a US submarine and renamed USS Nemo.

 At the end of the war in Europe, she was used to promote E War Bond sales as part of the "Mighty 7th" War Loan drive.
 Anyone who purchased a bond could also purchase a ticket to board and inspect her.
 In June 1945, she visited New York City, Philadelphia, and Baltimore.
-Captain Gallery was present for the opening of the exhibition in Washington, D.C.
+Captain Gallery was present for the opening of the exhibition in Washington, DC.

 The Navy had no further use for U-505 after the war.
 Experts had thoroughly examined her in Bermuda, and she was moored derelict at the Portsmouth Navy Yard, so the Navy decided to use her as a target for gunnery and torpedo practice until she sank.
-In 1946, Rear Admiral Gallery, who opposed the Navy's plans for U-505, told his brother Father John Gallery about this plan, and Father John contacted President Lenox Lohr of Chicago's Museum of Science and Industry (MSI) to see if they would be interested in it.
+In 1946, Rear Admiral Gallery, who opposed the Navy's plans for U-505, told his brother Father John Gallery about this plan, and Father John contacted President Lenox Lohr of Chicago's Museum of Science and Industry to see if they would be interested in her.
 The museum already planned to display a submarine, and the acquisition of U-505 seemed ideal.
 The US government donated the submarine to the museum in September 1954, and Chicago residents raised $250,000 for transporting and installing the boat.
 Coast Guard tugboats and cutters towed the boat through the Great Lakes, making a stop in Detroit, Michigan, in July 1954.

-The museum dedicated it on 25 September 1954 as a permanent exhibit and a war memorial to all the sailors who died in the first and second Battle of the Atlantic.
+The museum dedicated her on 25 September 1954 as a permanent exhibit and a war memorial to all the sailors who died in the first and second Atlantic campaigns.